Edvid/New-World-Dedicated-Stat-Program/README.md

 # New-World-Dedicated-Stat-Program

-A dedicated program to changing and potentially viewing stats in a nation role play game, better than we could do in google sheets
+A dedicated program to changing viewing stats in a nation role play game, better than any spreadsheet program could do.

 ## How to use the program

-The user visit a website that hosts the program and the stats for the game will be hosted on there.
-These are the cannon current stats of the game.
-Admins of the game will be updating the current canon state of the game periodically.
+The user visit the [github.io page](https://edvid.github.io/New-World-Dedicated-Stat-Program/) for this program, and the stats for the game will be shown.
+This page holds the cannon current stats of the game, and Admins of the game will be updating the current canon state of the game periodically.

 However, if anyone wish to see the consequences of some stat changes they have in mind, they are welcome to upload a .txt or .ccf file.
 This will update the state of the game just for the user, and it will reset after a reload of the page.

 ## Updater's Guide to CCF files (Command Change format)

 When updating nations' stats, this will be done by reading through their posts and judging which stat changes will happen to them this turn.
-The follwing is a guide to the most important stat changes.
-How to do the rest you should be able to extrapolate.
+The following is a guide to the most important stat changes.

 It all works with a special format dubbed 'Command change format' or ccf for the file name.
-It allows adding, subtracting, setting values of stats, and navigating around the gameStats many objects that keep the stats (it's not all just stats in nation).
+It allows adding, subtracting, setting values of stats, and navigating around the gameStats many objects that keep the stats (it's not all just stats in each nation).

 ***Examples:***